Title: Student Sexual Harassment and Misconduct Grievance/Complaint Procedure

-Time periods may be extended as necessary by the Title IX Coordinator or the Dean of Students with notice to the parties.
+Time periods may be extended as necessary by the administrator with oversight of the relevant process stage: the Title IX Coordinator, the Deciding Official, the Dean of Students, or the Provost.
 Extensions will be made to ensure the integrity and completeness of the investigation and/or for appropriate cause, such as: compliance with a request by law enforcement; availability of witnesses or parties; scheduled or unscheduled university closings or breaks (including winter and spring breaks); vacations; complexities of a specific case including the number of witnesses and volume of information collected; and health or other emergencies.

 B. Roles/Conflicts.
 The individuals specified in this process may recuse themselves, delegate their roles to others as necessary to ensure impartiality or to accommodate leave or professional or personal conflicts.
 A party may request recusal or substitution of an investigator or advisor through the Title IX Coordinator or the Dean of Students by specifying the nature of the conflict.
 The Title IX Coordinator or the Dean of Students will consider the request, the alleged conflict, and determine the appropriate steps for managing any conflict that exists.

-Reporting Party Withdrawal of Participation or Request to Halt Investigation.
-If a reporting party wishes to cease involvement in the process, or no longer wants the process to continue, the Title IX Coordinator will consider carefully whether the university is obligated to proceed forward or whether the party’s wishes may be respected, based on the factors described in Section V of the Sexual Misconduct Policy.
+If a reporting party initially participates in a process but wishes to cease involvement in the process, or no longer wants the process to continue, the Title IX Coordinator will consider carefully whether the university is obligated or it is in the best interest of the university to proceed forward or whether the party’s wishes may be respected, based on the factors described in Section V of the Sexual Misconduct Policy.

 Students participating in an investigation process or who have made a report are protected from retaliation and the university must guard against a report or allegation being used as a tool of retaliation or as a strategic effort to discredit or preempt another report.
 When both (or all) students involved in an incident report that the other violated their rights, for example, W&M will carefully assess both reports to determine the appropriate course of action.
 Because an investigation under this procedure is designed to collect evidence relevant to both parties’ perspectives, the appropriate course of action often will be to conduct a single investigation under this procedure.
 In determining which student will be treated as the reporting party and which as the respondent, the university will consider relevant factors including those specified in Section V of this procedure.
 The university also may initiate an investigation in which both (or all) students are respondents.

-E. Respondent/Witness Failure to Cooperate.
-If a student fails to appear for a scheduled appointment or otherwise refuses to cooperate, the student may be held responsible for conduct charges.
+F. Witness Failure to Cooperate.
+If a student (or employee) witness fails to appear for a scheduled appointment or otherwise refuses to cooperate, the student may be held responsible for conduct charges.

 Evidence of prior sexual history of a party with other individual(s) may be prejudicial nature, and so will be included only after assessing its relevance (probative value) and prejudicial nature.
 Examples of evidence that may be admissible may be considered and included in the investigation report: (a) evidence of conduct similar in nature to the alleged misconduct by the respondent, (b) evidence of a pattern or to be considered together with the alleged misconduct in determining whether a hostile environment was created, (c) evidence relevant to proving intent, state of mind, injury, or identity.
 Such evidence may be considered regardless of whether there has been a finding of responsibility as to the other conduct, subject to the general determinations for admissibility of evidence described in Section J below.